Review IUD Medical Information

-Before you call, please review the preparation information below so that your appointment can be appropriately timed with regards to your menstrual cycle.
-Once you also have reviewed your insurance benefits Patient Portal message, simply reply to the message indicating your desire for the IUD placement.
+Before we call you, please review the preparation information below so that your appointment can be appropriately timed with regards to your menstrual cycle.
+Once you also have reviewed your insurance benefits Patient Portal message, simply REPLY to the message indicating your desire for the IUD placement.
 Please list some dates & times that would work for placement.
-Please replay with a good phone number and time to reach you so that we can call you to schedule the placement.
+Please reply with a good phone number and time to reach you so that we can call you to schedule the placement.

 Preparation for Your IUD Placement Appointment

 Carefully review the information below so that your IUD placement appointment is correctly scheduled, and so that Arbor ObGyn will not cancel your procedure when you arrive.

 Placement of an IUD at the time of an unknown early pregnancy could cause miscarriage or complications with the pregnancy.
 It is important that you take precautions to ensure that you are NOT pregnant at the time of your appointment.
 Please make sure that you use effective contraception with any sexual activity for the two weeks prior to your IUD placement.
 Your IUD will not be placed if you have sex without contraception within two weeks.
 “Breastfeeding”, “withdrawal”, and “natural family planning” for example are NOT considered contraceptive methods in preparation for IUD placement because of the high unintended pregnancy rates.
 If you are not using contraception (condoms, pills, etc.) then simply do not have sex for two weeks before your appointment.